mazwat/mazwat.github.io/electrical-circuits-lm.md

 ### Ohms Law - Example 1

 The wonderful thing about Ohms law is if you have **2 values in the circuit you can work out the missing one**.
-In this case  we have the current, .24 amps ($I$) and the resistance, 150 ohms ($\Omega$) even though we don’t know the voltage.
+In this case  we have the current, .24 amps ($I$) and the resistance, 150 ohms ($$\Omega$$) even though we don’t know the voltage.
 Consequently to work out the voltage we  times the amps by the ohms and we get the answer 36 volts.

 $$\begin{array}{cc}
 a & b \\